tozd/dinit/README.md

 the container has finished, after which Docker KILLs any remaining processes, including the database which has not yet cleanly shut down.

+Once we started thinking about replacing runit we could not find any [existing project](#related-projects) which would provide all of the features we wanted, so a new project was started.

 ## Why is JSON used just for stdout and not also for stderr?

 It is hard to generate proper JSON once things start failing apart (e.g., [Go runtime panic](https://github.com/golang/go/issues/40238)).
 The idea is that under default logging level, stdout should be used for expected logging from programs while anything written to stderr by dinit or any program is exceptional and means a human intervention is needed.
-You should setup programs run by dinit this way as well.
+You should setup programs run by dinit this way as well (defining a logging program can help you with that).

 ## runit supports dependencies between programs, why not dinit?

-runit compatibility is in how programs to run are specified, including a logging program and a finish program.
+runit compatibility is in how programs to run are specified.
-But there are many aspects of runit which are not supported by dinit (e.g., dinit does not expose status information of programs through files) which also prevents [waiting for another program to start](http://smarden.org/runit/faq.html#depends).
+But there are many aspects of runit which are not supported by dinit (e.g., dinit does not expose status information of programs through files and does not create control named pipes) which also prevents [waiting for another program to start](http://smarden.org/runit/faq.html#depends).
 There are two reasons for this.
-Creating files inside `DINIT_DIR` directory (like runit does) requires `DINIT_DIR` to be writable, but writing outside of volumes in Docker containers is discouraged.
-Waiting for another program to start does not necessary mean that the another program is also ready.
-This means that often it is better to have a program-specific way to test if another program is ready which can be done inside the `run` file and is out of scope of dinit itself.
+First, creating files inside `DINIT_DIR` directory (like runit does) requires `DINIT_DIR` to be writable, but writing outside of volumes in Docker containers is discouraged.
+Second, waiting for another program to start does not necessary mean that another program is also ready.
+This means that often it is better to have a program-specific way to test if another program is ready which can be done inside the `run` file.

 ## GitHub mirror